Notice of Information Practices

 • fulfill other purposes permitted or required by

-In child protection cases, we collect information about children who may be at risk of harm or in need of our services.
-This includes the personal information of the child and important people in the child’s life.
-We collect this information from children, their families or indirectly from members of the community or other service providers.
+In child protection cases, Societies collect information about children who may be at risk of harm or in need of our services.
+This includes the personal information of the child and important people in the child's life.
+Societies collect this information from children, their families or indirectly from members of the community or other service providers.

-We also collect personal information about caregivers and those who seek to provide care to children in need, such as resource parents (formerly called foster parents), adoptive parents and members of a child’s extended family.
-We collect most of this information directly from those individuals.
+Societies also collect personal information about caregivers and those who seek to provide care to children in need, such as resource parents (formerly called foster parents), adoptive parents and members of a child's extended family.
+Societies collect most of this information directly from those individuals.

 Other Children's Aid Societies

-CASs share information with each other to better protect children.
-Information collected by one CAS may be provided to other CASs when the other CAS needs to know the information to provide child protection services.
-Ontario law permits CASs to share information with one another and with child protection authorities outside Ontario for the purpose of assessing, reducing or eliminating the risk of harm to a child.
+Societies share information with each other to better protect children.
+Information collected by one Society may be provided to other Societies when the other Society needs to know the information to provide child protection services.
+Ontario law permits Societies to share information with one another and with child protection authorities outside Ontario for the purpose of assessing, reducing or eliminating the risk of harm to a child.

 Service Providers

-Service Providers are persons or organizations who assist us to deliver services to children and families.
-We share only the information that is necessary for service providers to deliver and administer these services unless we obtain your consent to disclose additional information.
+Service Providers are persons or organizations who assist Societies to deliver services to children and families.
+Societies share only the information that is necessary for service providers to deliver and administer these services unless the Society obtains your consent to disclose additional information.

 Other Third Parties

-Sometimes we receive requests for information from third parties such as the police, government agencies and people involved in court cases with our clients.
-We only give personal information about service recipients to third parties if:
+Sometimes Societies receive requests for information from third parties such as the police, government agencies and people involved in court cases with our clients.
+Societies only give personal information about service recipients to third parties if:

 • there is a court order, search warrant, or urgent demand for records requiring disclosure; or

-• we are legally permitted or required to provide the information.
+• Societies are legally permitted or required to provide the information.

 If you have questions about this, please ask us.

-We do not need consent to fulfill our primary role as a child protection agency, to protect children, where we are required by law to collect, use and disclose personal information.
-For example, we do not need your permission to meet our child protection obligations or to share your personal information to keep you or someone else safe (it’s our obligation to assess, eliminate or reduce a risk of serious harm).
+Societies do not need consent to fulfill their primary role as a child protection agency, to protect children, where Societies are required by law to collect, use and disclose personal information.
+For example, Societies do not need your permission to meet Society child protection obligations or to share your personal information to keep you or someone else safe (it's the Society's obligation to assess, eliminate or reduce a risk of serious harm).

 When there is a right to consent, you may make your own decisions if you are “capable”.
 You may be capable of making some information privacy decisions and not others.
 If you are not capable you will have a substitute decision-maker who will make your information decisions for you.